Heat Pump Installation & Buying Guide

-Some sources estimate the average lifespan of a heat pump between 10 and 15 years, while others estimate an expected lifespan of 15-20 years.
-Some ground-source models can last as long as 20-25 years.
+Additionally, depending on the type of heat pump and usage patterns heat pumps maintain a long lifespan.
+For example, some sources estimate the average lifespan of a heat pump is between 10 and 15 years.
+Conversely, others estimate an expected lifespan of 15-20 years.
+And, some ground-source models can last as long as 20-25 years.
 If you're looking for a durable home heating system that will help you cut down on home energy costs, installing a heat pump may be the right choice for your home.

 Types of Heat Pumps